-With significant investment in fertiliser R&D, the company is focused on delivering the highest level of cost-effectiveness and performance on-farm whilst meeting increasingly demanding environmental needs.
+R&D is an essential element of the CF philosophy, the company is focused on delivering the highest levels of cost-effectiveness and performance on-farm whilst meeting increasingly demanding environmental needs.

 Address: CF Fertilisers UK Ltd., Ince, Cheshire CH2 4LB